OlegWock/obsidian-emera/README.md

 # Emera for Obsidian

-This is a plugin for Obsidian (https://obsidian.md) which enables you to use react components and inline JavaScript directly in your notes.
+This is a plugin for Obsidian (https://obsidian.md) which enables you to use React components and inline JavaScript directly into your notes.

 ![Screenshot](/.github/screenshot.png)